stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/iwarningcallback/_index.md

 ---
+title: Aspose::Words::IWarningCallback interface
-title: IWarningCallback
+linktitle: IWarningCallback
 second_title: Aspose.Words for C++ API Reference
-description: Implement this interface if you want to have your own custom method called to capture loss of fidelity warnings that can occur during document loading or saving.
+description: Aspose::Words::IWarningCallback interface.
+Implement this interface if you want to have your own custom method called to capture loss of fidelity warnings that can occur during document loading or saving in C++.
 type: docs
 weight: 1028
 url: /cpp/aspose.words/iwarningcallback/